 The Company considers the probability of default upon initial recognition of asset and whether there has been a significant increase in credit risk on an on-going basis throughout each reporting period.
 In general, it is presumed that credit risk has significantly increased since initial recognition if the payments are more than 30 days past due.
 A default on a financial asset is when the counterparty fails to make contractual payments when they fall due.
-This definition of default is determined by considering the hydrogen anti-payment in which antity appretes and other macro connection.
+This definition of default is determined by considering the business environment in which entity operates and other macro-economic factors.

-for trade receivables
+Expected credit loss for trade receivables under simplified approach

-under simplified

-approach